 We are hugely grateful to each of our Executive Committee members for the time, expertise and commitment they give to GBSS.
 Each of them brings so much to the charity and, collectively, they are quite formidable.
 We couldn’t do what we do without them.

 If you would like more information about becoming an Executive Committee member, please contact us on 01444 416176 or email email@example.com.
-What we need are:-
+We are looking for:

-- Executive Committee Members need to be current members of the charity, and need enthusiasm and the commitment to attend 4+ meetings a year
+- Executive Committee Members need to be current members of the charity, and need to be enthusiastic and committed enough to attend 4+ meetings a year.